Server Provisioning

 - Side Navbar: Alternatively, you can click on Servers from the sidebar menu.

-Either of the above steps will redirect you to a page where you will select your server hosting platform.
+Either of the above steps will redirect you to a page where you will select your server hosting method.

 After completing the previous step, the page below will appear.
 There are two options when creating a new server: On PipeOps and On Cloud Provider.

-The On PipeOps option allows you to deploy applications on servers managed by PipeOps, hosted on cloud providers like Digital Ocean, AWS, Google Cloud, and Azure.
-Choosing On Cloud lets you host applications in your own cloud account.
+PipeOps Nova Servers: Deploy applications on servers managed by PipeOps, hosted on cloud providers such as Digital Ocean, AWS, Google Cloud, and Azure.

 To create a server on your chosen cloud provider, you must first connect your account to PipeOps: